Skip to main content

 5. Squeeze the handles on either side of the controller, and pull back until it releases from the shelf.

-remove controller 5
+Squeeze handles to remove controller

 6. Using two hands and the handles, slide the controller canister out of the shelf.
 When the front of the controller is free of the enclosure, use two hands to pull it out completely.